SebKuzminsky/MazakVQC1540/Bøn-README.md

 Activate the tool magazine main solenoid ("magazine-run" net).

-Enable power to the three axis servos by setting pwmgen.00.enable true (turns on power on all three servo amps).

-Enable servo control by setting servo-on-{1,2,3} to 1.
-Be careful, when setting servo-on-3 true, the Z servo amp will take control of the Z axis, so the ABRK relay needs to be released at the same time (via the "Servos Ready"/"SA" line).

-Powering on the SE relay (via "Servos Ready"/"SA") will release the Z brake, and if the Z servo is not running then the Z axis will drop towards the table.
+'sets servo-on-1': (Note: this name follows Mazak's servo numbering scheme which starts at 1.)
+This net does a couple of things:

+    * Enable pwmgen.00.
+This does two things:

+        * It turns on all 6 of the Enable outputs on the 7i49.
+The Enables for channels 0, 1, and 2 turn on external relays 1, 2, and 3, which asserts NC READY 1, 2, and 3, which turns on servo power on the X, Y, and Z servo amps.

+        * Enable the analog control voltage from the 7i49 to the X servo.

+    * Set SVON1 true, which activates external relay 4, which enables servo control of X.

+'sets servo-on-2 1':

+    * Enable pwmgen.01.
+This enables the analog control voltage from the 7i49 to the Y servo.

+    * Sets SVON2 true, which activates external relay 5, which enables servo control of Y.

+'sets servo-on-3 1':

+    * Enable pwmgen.02.
+This enables the analog control voltage from the 7i49 to the Z servo.

+    * Sets SVON3 true, which activates external relay 6, which enables servo control of Z.

+    * Assert SA, to activate the ABRK relay, which releases the Z brake.
+      Note: the Z servo amp and the Z brake can not be active at the same time, or the Z servo will fault with an overcurrent alarm as the servo fights against the brake.
+If you release the Z brake without Z servo control active, the Z axis will slowly drop downwards due to gravity.

 # Axis brakes